-For shrinking/expanding body surface we use the same approach but found that the time window has to be made larger for good reliability.
+definition: the size of the moving body surface increases within a time frame of maximum 1000 ms imploding definition: the size of the moving body surface decreases within a time frame of maximum 1000 ms For a shrinking/expanding body surface we use the same approach as for speeding up and slowing down, but found that the time window has to be made larger for good reliability.
 We have it set at 1 second.
 The FIR filter order can be changed by the user using the parameter in the .Sorder field.